lcherone/auto-orm/README.md

 ### Merge

-Anouther way to update is to merge your updated values.
+Another way to update is to merge your updated values.

 ``` javascript
 person.merge({